Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Technical improvements that could limit Stingray effectiveness:

-• 5G's improved protections such as the Subscriber Permanent Identifier (SUPI) being transmitted only in encrypted form
+• 5G's improved protections such as the Subscriber Permanent Identifier (SUPI) being transmitted only in encrypted form, making it harder to identify devices

 • Carriers implementing defenses to protect the public's privacy while making life harder for Stingray operators